Major in Chemical Engineering - An Overview

 Diverse Job Roles

-- Job Outlook: Employment of chemical engineers is projected to grow 4 percent from 2012 to 2022 as per the Bureau of Labor Statistics.
-Employment growth will be sustained by the ability of chemical engineers to stay on the forefront of new, emerging technologies.
+Job Outlook: Employment of chemical engineers is projected to grow 14 percent from 2021 to 2031, much faster than the average for all occupations, according to BLS.GOV Employment growth will be sustained by the ability of chemical engineers to stay on the forefront of new, emerging technologies.
 Moreover, chemical engineering is expanding and migrating into new fields, such as nanotechnology, alternative energies, and biotechnology, which will serve to support the demand for engineering services in many manufacturing industries.

-- Competitive salary and Benefits: According to Bureau of Labor Statistics (2012), the chemical engineers have reported an average annual salary of $94,350.
+Competitive salary and Benefits: The chemical engineers have reported an average annual salary of $94,350.
 Chemical engineering is one of the highest paying degrees for entry level jobs, with even higher wage scales for experienced chemical engineers.
 The earning potential of chemical engineers is similar to doctors, lawyers and accountants

 Chemical Engineering is cited as the third highest paid profession for a new graduate.
 Despite a difficult economic climate, Chemical Engineers are in exceptionally high demand.